 Pros and Cons

-- Scientifically proven to extend baby sleep
+- Scientifically proven to extend baby sleep (and help a new parent get more sleep)

 - The bassinet detects your baby crying and adapts the motion and sound accordingly